MI/25/67 Glasswash Operative

 About you

 You should have experience of working within a team and experience of Manual Handling.
-You should be able to accurately carry out routine procedures to set standards.
-Previous laboratory experience along with experience of preparation of sterile solutions and media is desirable.
+You should be able to accurately carry out routine tasks following instructions closely.
+Previous experience working in a similar role is desirable, however, on the job training will be provided.

 More information